Financial Literacy Month 30-Day Check List

 Find one spending leak to close.

 Spending leaks occur when you’re spending more money than you need to be on a necessary expense.
-For instance, eating out too much will increase your food budget, or picking up a morning coffee at the gas station may be added into your fuel costs.
+For instance, eating out too much increases your food budget.
 Identify one leak and close it to increase your cash flow.

 Here are three actions you can take to build a better the saving strategy: